AnkitaDasData/Ankita-Das-Data.github.io/README.md

 # Welcome to this page

-**What is this page:** This page is showing [GitHub Pages](https://pages.github.com), *Informational website* is an informal term meaning that the emphasis is on function (structured text with simple formatting, links, images) and not form (intricate page design).
-It goes step by step from the very beginning and assumes very little knowledge on your part.
+*Informational website - meaning that the emphasis is on function (structured text with simple formatting, links, images) and not form (intricate page design)*

+**What is this page:** This page is showing [GitHub Pages](https://pages.github.com),

 Hi, I’m @Ankita-Das-Data